The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Numerical method

-The number $\Lambda_1$ is the reciprocal of the maximal value of the distance function on the grid.
-Note that \cref{eq:def_scheme_F1} in fact approximates a multiple of the desired term, which, however, does not change equation \cref{eq:discrete_scheme}.
-One can see that \cref{eq:def_scheme_F1} is non-decreasing in the differences $u_i-u_j$.
-This is the reason why the na\"{i}ve approximation $|\nabla u(x_i)|\approx |u_i-u_j|/d_j$ is not suitable; it is not monotone. \\ \\ Next we recap the approximation of the infinity Laplacian due to Oberman in \cite{oberman2005convergent}.
-One defines a discrete Lipschitz constant $L(u_i)$ of $u$ in $x_i$ as
+which together with convergence of the eigenvalue $\hat{\Lambda}_1$ (see \cref{ss:eigenvalues}) implies the consistency of \labelcref{eq:resc_F1}.
+Note that thanks to the homogeneous nature of \labelcref{eq:discrete_solution} we can readily work with $\hat{F}_1^+$, which enjoys the numerically convenient property of a Lipschitz constant which is close to one. \\ \\ Next we recap the approximation of the infinity Laplacian due to Oberman in \cite{oberman2005convergent}.
+One defines a discrete Lipschitz constant $L(u_i)$ of $u$ in $x_i$ for $i\in\{1,\dots,M\}$ as